BLSQ/iaso/hat/assets/js/cypress/README.md

 Testing
 -------

-- Run `cypress:open` to launch cypress ui
+- Run `cypress:open` to launch cypress GUI
 - Run `test:e2e` to launch cypress tests with node
     > This one need to be implemented in [github actions](https://docs.cypress.io/guides/continuous-integration/github-actions)